-- original article by Mike Hedden, Fall 2014
+- original article, Your $10,000 out of province emergency medical coverage, by Mike Hedden, Fall 2014

 In summary, the following are the key features of your $10,000 out of province emergency medical coverage:

 - This coverage, which is managed for the University by Sun Life, will pay 100% of the cost of qualified emergency medical services up to a life time maximum of $10,000, regardless of any pre-existing conditions you may have.

 - The plan covers you for trips of up to 30 days.
 This coverage is available to both you and your spouse.
 Your spouse’s coverage continues even after your death.

 - This coverage can be used as a first payer on an emergency out-of-province/country claim, i.e. when purchasing additional private insurance coverage with a deductible; you can use the $10,000 to coordinate with the private insurance.
 This can reduce your premium by up to 45%, although not all policies offer a deductible.
 Cost should not be the only factor in deciding whether or not to use the McMaster coverage as a deductible.
 Because the McMaster policy covers all pre-existing conditions, you might want to save the McMaster coverage for your more elderly years when insurance will be more difficult and expensive to purchase.
 For a more thorough discussion of whether or not to use your McMaster coverage as a deductible, see Update on $10,000 out of province emergency medical coverage, from the Fall 2011 issue of MURAnews.